Financial Aid Office

 New York State Programs

-Information about state-provided financial assistance to students with disabilities may be obtained from the regional office of Vocational and Educational Services to Individuals with Disabilities (VESID).
+Information about state-provided financial assistance to students with disabilities may be obtained from the regional office of Adult Career and Continuing Education Services-Vocational Rehabilitation.

-At the graduate level, students may be eligible for loans under the Federal Direct Stafford Student Loan program, Federal Perkins Loan Program, Federal TEACH Grant/Loan Program, or part-time employment under the Federal Work Study Program.
+At the graduate level, students may be eligible for loans under the Federal Direct Student Loan program, Federal TEACH Grant Program, or part-time employment under the Federal Work-Study Program.
 A single application procedure is used for these programs, and the application data are used to determine eligibility for many other programs.

 Application Procedures: Students apply for Title IV Aid by filing a Free Application for Federal Student Aid (FAFSA).
-The FAFSA should be submitted for processing according to the directions in the instruction booklet.
-A Student Aid Report (SAR) will be sent to the applicant from the federal processor and the application data will be transmitted electronically to the Financial Aid Office.
+The FAFSA should be submitted for processing according to the directions.
+A Student Aid Report (SAR) will be available to the applicant from the federal processor and the application data will be transmitted electronically to the Financial Aid Office.
 Based upon these data, the student's eligibility is determined by the Financial Aid Office.
 Funds are paid directly to the student's institutional account.
 Overages above billed charges are refunded directly to the student by the Student Accounts Office.

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 a year in grant assistance to students who plan to become a teacher and meet certain specified requirements.
-If a student who receives a TEACH Grant does not complete the required teaching, the grant must be repaid as a Direct Unsubsidized Loan under the William D. Ford Federal Direct Loan Program.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 a year in grant assistance to U.S. citizens or eligible non-citizens who plan to become a teacher and meet certain specified requirements.
+If a student who receives a TEACH Grant does not complete the required service agreement, the grant must be repaid as a Direct Unsubsidized Loan.
 Students should contact their advisor in the Financial Aid Office for more information.
+The amount of the award will be affected by federal allocation, cost of attendance and full- or part-time enrollment status.

 Application Procedures: Students who submit the FAFSA are automatically considered for this aid source.